 Obviously, CIETAC is very China-centred with a strong role of the institution.
 That said there is room for party-agreement on procedural issues.
 The CIETAC–rules provide for rather short deadlines; the award is to be rendered six months from the constitution of the tribunal (Art.
 48), hence there are short deadlines for the submission of e.g. a counterclaim (45 days from receipt of the RfA); failure to appear in the hearing is deemed withdrawal of the respective application (Art.
 39).

-Please not, in case of the absence of an agreement, the language of arbitration to be used in the proceedings shall be Chinese.
+Please note, in case of the absence of an agreement, the language of arbitration to be used in the proceedings shall be Chinese.

 This cannot be answered on the basis of the rules, but requires practical experience.
 However, Art.
 3 says that CIETAC accepts cases involving economic, trade and other disputes of a contractual or non-contractual nature, based on an agreement of the parties.

-It is not recommend CIETAC for an arbitration procedure without any relation to China.
+CIETAC is not recommended for an arbitration procedure without any relation to China.
 CIETAC is very China-centred with a strong role of the institution.

 A recently modernised set of rules that follows western standards and is quite similar to the ICC rules, but does not copy typical, sometimes criticized features of the ICC rules including the terms of reference and the scrutiny of the award.